John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 ### Expenses should be a negative value

-As a user of the Budget API,
+As a user of the Calendar API,

-I expect the displayed data (budget amount) to be consistent with what is stored externally (XML or database).
+I expect the displayed data (busytime amount) to be consistent with what is stored externally (XML or database).

 **Assumptions**

 **Acceptance Criteria**

-* The Expense amount stored in an expense object should be negative (if it was a purchase) and be consistent with the BudgetItem amount.
+* The Expense amount stored in an expense object should be negative (if it was a purchase) and be consistent with the CalendarItem amount.

 ### Category class variables should be readonly

-As a user of the Budget API,
+As a user of the Calendar API,

 I am able to rely on proper coding practices, so that I do not accidently creating a bug by changing the category ID.